turbonomic/tbutil/docs/K8S/INSTALL.md

 curl -O -L https://...........
 ```

 And **always** check the MD5 sum of any files downloaded before attempting to use them.
-You can do this by running the `md5sum` command and comparing the last eight characters of the hex string it displays against the value shown in for the relevant file in the table below.
+You can do this by running the `md5sum` command and comparing the last eight characters of the hex string it displays against <span style="color: orange">the value shown in orange</span> for the relevant file in the table below.
 The Linux command for this is..

 ```base
 md5sum FILE-NAME-GOES-HERE